cscart/docs/en/developer_guide/addons/compatibility/adapting_4181_to_4182.rst

 - ``#d80954``: use ``var(--cs-error-text)`` instead for error text color.
 - ``rgba(0, 0, 0, 0.1)``: use ``var(--cs-shadow10-color)`` instead for shadow.

-View full CS-Cart variables list `design/backend/css/less_to_css_vars.less`.
+View the full list of variables in *design/backend/css/less_to_css_vars.less*.
 Color variables are required for the dark theme.
 Check your add-ons in the light and dark administration panel.

 ----------------------
 Deprecated Less styles